ArcShahi/arc_color/README.md

 # Want to change color of terimal text  ?!

-This will take just few minutes, so read it completely.
+This will take just **few minutes**, so read it completely.
-The header for C/CPP which will help output text in different colors and styles.
+The header for **C/CPP**  which will help output text in different colors and styles.

 ### Steps to Setup this in your code :
 1. Go to this link and download the header file : [Download Here](https://www.mediafire.com/file/vupzeueiilw3bay/arc_color.h/file)